Monday, 31 December 2018

 Mild for December

 Christmas is coming closer and closer.
 There have been a few frosty mornings, but not many.
-On one of these I was involved in a rescue of an elderly lady who had slipped on the ice.
+On one of these I was involved in a rescue of Mrs Wilson next door, who had slipped on the ice on her path.
 While trying to help her I slipped on the ice myself and skinned my knee, which was a bit embarrassing!
-Luckily another passer-by arrived and between the two of us we were able to help her back into her home, thankfully she was only a bit bruised.
+Luckily another neighbour arrived and between the two of us we were able to help her back into her home, thankfully she was only a bit bruised.

 However today I was struck by how mild it was when I was out and about.
 I had an appointment at the New Victoria Hospital in the afternoon about my persistent cough and as I strolled across the car park the breeze seemed almost warm.
 Having been cleared by ENT and Respiratory clinics, I have been referred to a physiotherapist.
 He is really positive and is convinced that the problem has been caused many years ago by a virus which affected my intercostal muscles.
 Strangely enough, I do remember something like this happening in the 1990s, I should have a look through my old diaries.
 So I have exercises to do which stretch the muscles around my ribs, and I have to gargle with mouthwash and use Vic’s menthol rub and be careful with my posture.
 I feel cautiously optimistic; it would be so great finally to get rid of this cough.
 My next appointment is in January.